themesberg/flowbite/content/components/card.md

 </div>
 {{< /example >}}

- ## Product card
+ ## E-commerce card

-You can use the following example of a card element with an image for blog posts, user cards, and many more.
+Use this card for your e-commerce websites and show information about the products and enable actions such as adding a review and adding the product to the cart.

 {{< example class="dark:bg-gray-900" >}}
 <div class="bg-white shadow-md rounded-lg max-w-sm dark:bg-gray-800 dark:border-gray-700">